 Whatever your thoughts about Episode VIII, most can agree that it was a visually spectacular film.
 Scenes like the throne room saber battle and Vice Admiral Holdo’s lightspeed strike were breathtaking, thanks to some excellent art direction and production design.
 Now, the team for Episode IX has a new, distinguished member: Paul Inglis, who served as art director for the excellent (and gorgeous) Blade Runner 2049.

-Thanks to a report from Omega Underground, we know Inglis has been tapped as the supervising art director for Episode IX, where he will work alongside Abrams and the production team to define the film’s aesthetic.
+Thanks to a report from Omega Underground, we know Inglis was tapped as the supervising art director for Episode IX, to work alongside Abrams and the production team to define the film’s aesthetic.
 Inglis’ previous credits also include Skyfall, Game of Thrones, Prometheus, and Children of Men.

 A different kind of ship

 Some Star Wars fans saw Rey (Ridley) and Poe (Isaac) meet in The Last Jedi and started hoping it was their meet-cute.
 The single scene was enough to fuel shipping rumors — so much so that Ridley had to answer a question about it during a promotional event in China.
 Redditor Niamor89 posted a video (via Sleemo) showing the actress discussing the two Resistance fighters’ possible romantic future.
 Put simply, she doesn’t really want them to have one.